The Rules of the Palace Shield Cricket Competition

 In addition to the above, the Competition has adopted the ECB Code of Conduct which categorises breaches of discipline into 4 levels as set out in The MCC Laws of Cricket (2017 Code).

-iii) Any player receiving 2 L1Dos in any rolling 12 month period will receive an immediate and automatic 1 match ban.
+iii) Any player receiving 2 L1Dos in any rolling 12 month period will receive an immediate and automatic 1 week ban.
+If the same player receives any further L1DOS in any rolling 12 month period they will receive an immediate and automatic 2 week ban for every additional L1DOS reported.

 6. All instances of internal disciplinary action against a player must be reported to the league secretary within 7 days of the penalty being imposed